Dexter: Resurrection: Everything we know about the upcoming return of Michael C. Hall's serial killer character.

 When will we see it?

 Dexter: Resurrection was formally unveiled with a brief teaser that aired with the debut of Dexter: Original Sin.
 In the short clip, Michael C. Hall provided the voice-over.
 Resurrection was given a premiere window in the Summer of 2025.
-With production slated to kick off in January 2025, I anticipate the new series will launch in late July or August.
+With production slated to kick off in January 2025, Clyde Phillips has said that the show will premiere in June.
+The hope is that Dexter: Resurrection and Dexter: Original Sin will both receive multiple seasons, with a season of one being followed closely by a season of the other, keeping different versions of Dexter on Showtime throughout the year.

 Stay tuned to JoBlo.com as we learn more about Dexter: Resurrection and your favorite shows.
 What do you expect to see in the new Dexter series?
 Let us know in the comments, click like and subscribe to follow all our latest original videos.